Vaginal Prolapse (cont.)

 IN THIS ARTICLE

 A network of muscles provides the main support for the pelvic viscera (the vagina and the surrounding tissues and organs within the pelvis).
-This network of muscles, which is located below most of the pelvic viscera and supports the viscera's weight, is called the levator ani.
+The major part of this network of muscles, which is located below most of the pelvic organs and supports the organs' weight, is called the levator ani.
 Pelvic ligaments provide additional stabilizing support.

 Common factors that may cause a vaginal prolapse include the following: